Texas Department of Criminal Justice

 Office of the Inspector General

 The Office of the Inspector General (OIG) is the primary investigative and law enforcement entity for the Texas Department of Criminal Justice.
-The OIG consists of two departments: Investigations, and Administrative Support and Programs.
-The Inspector General reports to the Texas Board of Criminal Justice.
-The OIG is dedicated to promoting the safety of employees and offenders throughout the agency.
+The OIG consists of two departments - the Investigations Department and Administrative Support and Programs.
+The Inspector General ensures coordination and effective communication between the Texas Board of Criminal Justice and TDCJ executive management.
+OIG investigators are commissioned Texas peace officers assigned throughout the state.

 Administrative Support and Programs Department